Located on the western shore of the sea of Galilee, this city is one of the Holiest Jewish cities for almost 2000 years.

 Herod also minted coins in the city, with its name on it, thus showing its important role.
 He also used the coins as a means of propaganda, to encourage Jews to settle in the new city, since they refused to settle here (it was found that the city was built over an old cemetery).
 It took the city more than 110 years to find a religious way to overcome this problem, move the graves out and “Kosher” the city.

 The first coin was minted by Herod Antipas at Tiberias in 20/21 AD.
-The coin, seen here on the right, shows an upright reed surrounded by Greek letters that read 'of Herod Tetrarch'.
+The coin, seen here below, shows an upright reed surrounded by Greek letters that read ‘of Herod Tetrarch’.
 Also it bears a date equivalent to 20/21 AD.
 It is made of bronze and is only 16 mms in diameter.
 Presumably the reed on the coin was intended to indicate the location of the city, as reeds grew on the shore of the Sea of Galilee.
 (Thanks to Peter Lewis for this entry)

 Coin of Herod Antipas

 During the Jewish revolt against the Romans, Josefus Flavius fortified it.
 However, when the Romans finally came, the city opened its gates to Vespasian – and was thus spared destruction.